navalnica/dl_sys_course_notes/README.md

   * There is a **global memory**
   * Each thread block has **shared memory**
   * Each thread has its own **registers**
-* We use shared memory to **reduce number of data loading operations** by each thread in a block by cooperatively fetching required data to a shared memory of a thread block.<br>
+* We use shared memory to **reduce number of data loads** from global slow memory (DRAM).
+  Data from global memory is first loaded into a faster shared memory by cooperative fetching, and then each thread within a block reads data from shared memory.<br>
-  This helps to increase memory reuse across different threads.
+  This also helps to increase memory reuse across different threads within the same thread block.
-* **Cooperative fetching** means that each thread in a block loads only portion of all shared data.
+* **Cooperative fetching** means that multiple threads in a block load corresponding portions of shared data simultaneously.

 ### Matrix multiplication on GPU

 * We will consider matrix multiplication in a following transposed variant:<br>
   $C = A^T B,\ C_{i,j} = \sum\limits_k A_{k,i} B_{k,j}$<br>
-  All matrices have $n \times n$ size.
+  All matrices have $N \times N$ size.
-* Thread level: **Register Tiling**
+* Thread level: **Register Tiling**<br>
+  * Load portions of DRAM data into thread registers, perform calculatation and save resultant tile back to DRAM.<br>
+  Similar to CPU Register tiling from Lecture 11
+  * Does not use thread block shared memory.
+Uses only thread registers
-* Block level: **Shared Memory Tiling**
+* Thread Block level: **Shared Memory Tiling**
+  * Each of the thread blocks computes $L \times L$ submatrix of C
+  * Each of the threads computes $V \times V$ submatrix
+  * Size of a thread block: $L / V \times L / V = L^2 / V^2$ threads
+  * $S$ is a tiling factor on a reduction dimension
+  * $L \times S$ regions of A and B matrices are loaded into a shared memory by each of a thread block
+  * Number of global memory to shared memory copy operations: $2 N^3 / L$<br>
+    Number of shared memory to registers copy operations: $2 N^3 / V$
+  * The **reason to use a shared memory** is that some threads will use the same data.<br>
+    Instead of loading it each time by each individual thread, it's better to pre-fetch it into a shared memory.
+  * Shared memory fetching is slow (? probably due to the relatively slow nature of a global memory)
+  * GPU is able to do **context switching** and launch computations even if shared memory fetching is not fully completed (?).<br>
+    In that case GPU launches computations on idle threads that have already loaded their portions of shared data.<br>
+    If sufficient amount of threads is available, this allows for data loading and computations to run concurrently.
+* How to choose S, L, V parameters?
+  * **tradeoff**: number of registers vs number of threads available - total amount of registers on each SMT is a constant.<br>
+    If we want to use more registers per thread, than the total number of threads will be lower.<br>
+    The fewer threads are launched, the less (computational?) power we get.
+  * **tradeoff**: amount of shared memory vs number of thread blocks available.<br>
+    Larger amount of shared memory leads to a smaller number of thread blocks that can fit on the same SMP.<br>
+    And if a thread block is stalled (e.g. with data loading) there might be no other thread blocks to context switch to.
+  * People tend to use **autotune** to find best params for each particular task
+  * One can also perform problem analysis and come up with analytical solution to choose hyperparams (but it's harder).

-#### TODO.
-Finalize notes on Matrix Multiplication, cooperative fetching, other optimization techniques
+#### Other GPU optimization techniques
+There are techniques other than simple parallel execution (SIMT) and the use of shared memory that allow to get a maximum benefit of a GPU accelerator if used in combination:
+* Global memory continuous read.<br>
+  Ensure that all the threads within a thread block read data from a continuous region
+* Shared memory bank conflict<br>
+  Make sure that each of a thread writes to a different shared memory banks.
+* Software pipelining<br>
+  Allows to do data loading and computations (transformations?) in a concurrent fashion.
+* Warp level optimizations<br>
+  Perform certain computations at a warp level - a smaller granularity than a thread block.
+* Tensor Core<br>
+  Another type of acceleration unit.
 * [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html)